mrsimoes/hlnsync/README.md

 ### Caveats and Limitations

-- Tested only on Linux
+- Depends on mtime to detect file content changes.

 - Works only on locally mounted directories.

-- If source files A, B, C (with pairwise distinct contents) are renamed C, A, B on the target, undoing this cycle is currently not supported.
+- If source files A, B, C (with pairwise distinct contents) are renamed on target in a cycle to C, A, B, sync is currently not supported.

-- Considers only readable files and readable+accessible directories.
-Also, symlinks, pipes, special devices are ignored.
+- Only readable files and readable+accessible directories are read.
+Other files and dirs, as well as symlinks, pipes, special devices are ignored.

-- Filenames are not required to be valid UTF8, to accommodate older archives.
+- Minimal support for case-insensitive but case-preserving file systems like vfat: if a target file name differs from source match in case only, target is not updated.

-- Minimal support for case-insensitive, case-preserving file systems like vfat: if a target file name differs from source match in case only, target is not updated.
+- Supports Linux only.

 ### Possible Improvements

-- Port to Python 3.
+- Filenames are NOT converted to Unicode.
+To allow using offline database across systems, conversion is required.

 - Detect renamed directories to obtain a more compact sync schedule.